howonlee/mertonon/docs/v0_14_roadmap.md

 - [x] Download page on the static website - keep it in the programmatic build.
 Use https://api.github.com/repos/howonlee/mertonon/releases/latest, should work unauthenticated-like
-- [ ] Poke at Jawon's comments - just 4 places...
+- [x] Poke at Jawon's comments - 2 / 4 places

+- [ ] Poke at rest of Jawon's comment places
 - [ ] Poke at Wayne's comments if he makes any
 - [ ] Estimation essay read-aloud 2 / 2
 - [ ] Estimation essay reading level - 9th grade